SteveTrewick/SerialPort/README.md

 **Author's Note:** Linux compatibility for this package was added by a couple of runs through GPT Codex, which also added the below section of the README.
 I have not tested this on Linux,  only macOS.
-AT best I acan say it definitrly builds on the Ubuntu stack in the Codex cloud container.
+AT best I can say it definitely builds on the Ubuntu stack in the Codex cloud container.

 ### Codex Says :